 Variations: A player can potentially win a large sum of money on the first play with some “luck” on their side.

-I withdrew $100 in cash from an ATM and bought 20 Amazing 8’s from each of these five establishments: Albertson’s, Chevron, Diamond Shamrock and Exxon.
+I was thinking of buying a roll of scratch-offs, but I wanted to randomize the process, so instead I bought 20 Amazing 8’s from each of these five establishments: Albertson’s, Chevron, Diamond Shamrock and Exxon.
+I withdrew $100 from an ATM to make all of my purchases, so after tax I spent a flat $100 on scratch offs.
 The whole process took me an hour as some places I visited did not have Amazing 8’s.

 Got my trusty tools ready: Two quarters.
 One is an American quarter and the other is a Canadian Quarter.
 I’ve found that Canadian quarters are much better for scratching mass amounts of lotto tickets!